The UWM Honors College seeks to be a radically welcoming space where all students, staff, and faculty can flourish and experience genuine belonging.

 In addition, our faculty members meet with the teachers at our partner schools to discuss pedagogical practice, including how best to meet the challenges of virtual learning.

-Finally, we are offering a new scholarship specifically created to honor the strengths and assets of MPS students (Majeed Scholarship).
+Finally, we are offering a scholarship specifically created to honor the students who are dedicated to antiracism efforts.

-If you’re currently a member of the Honors College, help us celebrate and encourage the amazing students at our partner schools by volunteering as a High School Ambassador for the HC.
+If you’re currently a member of the Honors College, help us celebrate and encourage the amazing students at our partner schools by volunteering in the Equity Team.
 We need you!

 To volunteer, please email firstname.lastname@example.org.